-If you want a garden that turns heads but don’t want to empty your wallet in the process, do your own landscaping.
-It’s easy to familiarize yourself with the basic principles of design in order to create the yard of your dreams.
+If you want a garden that turns heads but won’t empty your wallet, do your own landscaping.
+It’s easy to familiarize yourself with the basic principles of landscaping design in order to create the yard of your dreams.

 Like landscape designers do, draw up the plans for your garden on paper or on the computer.
-Doing so allows you to make a pleasing design and will alert you to when things aren’t fitting well or if you have empty holes to fill.
+Doing so allows you to make a pleasing design and see when things aren’t fitting well or if you have empty holes to fill.
 When the design is still on paper, it’s easy to move things around and eliminate items if necessary.

 Educate yourself about the eventual size of plants before including them in your landscape design.
-Some trees can reach 60 feet tall and wide, making them unsuitable for many home landscapes.
-Removing an overgrown tree can be costly.
-Make the right choice in the first place, and save yourself money and headaches.
+Some trees can reach 60 feet tall or be several feet wide, making them unsuitable for many home landscapes.
+Others drop leaves, seeds or cones at certain times of the year.
+Root systems could infiltrate sewer or water lines.
+Removing an overgrown tree can be costly, so make the right choice in the first place to save yourself money and headaches.

 If you liked this post, you may also like:

 - Add water wise rain gardens to your landscape

 - Seed your spring garden indoors for less